Pratt-Zan/Glassdoor-Information-Scraping-Procedure/README.md

 ## Step 4 Notice

 In this section we shall here use the former json to done the formatting to change the info-x to the specified item.
-They includes "website" "" "location" "employees" "type" "revenue" "industry", here we can find that only "location" and "industry" shall be hard to position, while else can be found based on the key strings they have, such as "com." "www." for website, and "employee" "Type:" " Revenue:" for "employees" "type" "revenue".
+They includes "website" "" "location" "employees" "type" "revenue" "industry", here we can find that only "location" and "industry" shall be hard to position, while else can be found based on the key strings they have, such as ".com" "www." for website, and "employee" "Type:" " Revenue:" for "employees" "type" "revenue".
 To loacate the remaining, we found some other ways.

 For "location" we find that it only appear in the first 3 info lines, and also contain a comma，and for "industry" we found it must appear in the last 2 info line.
 After we filtered out the keys for those in other line, the remaining line in the last 2 position must be the line for "industry".
 Then after the formatting, the final outcome will still be stored in a json file, and it can be final result for our need.
 The results will be stored in the Page_Scrape_Formatting_xxx folder accordingly.